 Domestika courses typically cost between $10-40, with frequent bundles and discounts to bring prices down.
 A single course can run anywhere from a few hours to 10 hours or more, broken down into easy-to-digest segments.

-Plus, of course, a class completion certificate signed by the instructor when you finish.
+In addition, you’ll receive a class completion certificate signed by instructors when you finish.
 This is included with every course purchase.

-Domestika Plus offers monthly and yearly payment options and a new set of perks (but more on this shortly).
+The platform also offers a subscription option called Domestika Plus.
+This membership offers monthly and yearly payment options and a new set of perks (but more on this shortly).

 If that’s not enough, you can also use a discount code to reduce prices.
 Grab an exclusive 10% discount code by subscribing to the Tiny Workshops newsletter below!